The Ultimate Tire Buying Guide

 - Some tire manufacturers add fuel efficiency grade.

-Tires can come with two warranties - treadwear or tread mileage and defect protection warranty.
+Tires can come with two warranties - treadwear or tread mileage and a defect protection warranty.
 The treadwear warranty gives a rough estimate of how many miles tires are rated to last according to the manufacturer.
 Only top manufacturers provide both warranties together.
-If the tires fail before the given treadwear warranties, then the manufacturers provide compensation on the purchase of new tires.
+If the tires fail before the given treadwear warranties, then the manufacturers provide compensation for the purchase of new tires.
 However, tire manufacturers thoroughly check for proper tire maintenance before evaluating returns.